 This one has several uses.
 Cornstarch makes a great mold release for molds and texture sheets.
 A bit of cornstarch on your finger is great for smoothing the fingerprints off of your clay creations.
 And finally you can bury your beads in a bed of cornstarch when baking to prevent the clay from browning or scorching.

 3. Nail polish, spray paint, and solvents will cause sticky polymer clay.

 For some reason, this polymer clay tip isn’t well known.
 It seems like such a simple solution to use nail polish to accent your polymer clay creations.
 Or use clear nail polish as a glaze.
 Don’t do it.
 Ever.
 Under any circumstances!
 The solvent in nail polish will begin to soften and dissolve your polymer clay, even baked clay, making it sticky and gooey over time.
 The same holds true for most varnishes and paints in spray cans can either degrade the clay or remain sticky.
 And also paints that are solvent based and require mineral spirits to clean your brushes may never fully dry on polymer clay.
 If you need a spray sealer to coat polymer clay, then you should use PYM II, or Helmar Crystal Kote.
-These are both polymer clay safe protective coating.
+These are both polymer clay safe protective coatings.
 Read here for more information about polymer clay sealers, including which ones to use and which to avoid.
 (Note: Some brands of nail polish seem to work, most don’t.
 So beware.
 Also, artists oil paints do work on polymer clay but thin coats are best as it takes a long time to dry.)

 4. You can change the texture of polymer clay.